retrospectivelyobvious/little-image-manager/README.md

 for storing such images.
 Due to this strategy LIM is able to produce images which can be significantly smaller than those produced by dd/gzip for many systems.
 (I've observed LIM images that are half the size of their dd/gzip equivalents, see 'How LIM Works' below for more detail.)
+Additionally, LIM can store meta-information about an image within its container format which can be useful for constructing image repositories and the like.

 LIM's goal is to enable easier experimentation in building new OS images, porting OSes, writing custom kernels, and performing OS development, etc,